Google has been an integral part of my life since 1998. My life would be practically impossible without them.

 - Knowledge Graph is a knowledge base services to enhance its search engine's results with information gathered from a variety of sources.
 2012.

-- Lens: Google Lens (android) app lets you search and identify anything using your smartphone.
-Easily identify products, pants, animals, landmarks, restaurants.
+- Lens.
+Google Lens app lets you search and identify anything using your smartphone.
+Easily identifies products, cars, plants, animals, landmarks and restaurants.
+And translates foreign text in real time.
 2017.

-- LLC is an American multinational technology company that specialises in Internet-related services and products, which include online advertising.
+- LLC is an American multinational technology company that specialises in Internet-related services and products, which include cloud computing, quantum computing, e-commerce, artificial intelligence, and consumer electronic.

 - Maps.
 Get directions, and search for local businesses and services.
 2005.
 A new feature in Google Maps called "crowdedness predictions", which tells you how long your bus or train will be.
 2005.

 - Maps for mobile.
 Never get lost again.
 View maps, and get directions on your phone via GPS.
 2019.